 What Is Quashing And How It Affects A Case

-Our Indian Penal code describes that, when a crime is committed by a person under what section he will be arrested i.e. give name of the crime, how much the sentenced can be awarded to the offender, offence is cognizable or non-cognizable, before which court is tri-able and last is offence is compoundable or not compoundable.
+Our Indian Penal code describes, when a crime is committed by a person under what section he will be arrested i.e. given the name of the crime, how much the sentenced can be awarded to the offender, offense is cognizable or non-cognizable, before which court is tri-able and last is offense is compoundable or not compoundable.

 Power to quash a Criminal Case

 In our penal code offence divided into two categories compoundable and Non-Compoundable.